 The report is prepared in alignment with the sustainability reporting regulatory requirements set out in the Singapore Exchange Securities Trading Limited ("SGX-ST") Listing Rules 711A and 711B and Global Reporting Initiative ("GRI") Standards conforming to the "In accordance - Core" option.
 The content of this report is based on our performance and the principles of materiality, stakeholder inclusiveness, sustainability context and completeness.
 For more information on GRI disclosures, please refer to the GRI Content Index on pages 46 to 48.
 The Sustainability Steering Committee and Sustainability Task Force have annually reviewed the material Environmental, Social and Governance ("ESG") factors to determine their relevance for the Group.
 The material ESG factors are reviewed by the Board to ensure alignment with our overall business strategy and activities.
 The factors determined this year have remained unchanged from last year.
-In addition, the Board has continued to track the performance of the material ESG factors over the years and has implemented frameworks for the management, monitoring and reporting of each factor.
+In addition, the Board has continued to track the performance of the material ESG factors.